Mobile phone use in schools

 The use of mobile phones in schools has become a controversial topic debated by students, parents, teachers and authorities.

-People who support the use of mobile phones believe that these phones are essential for safety by allowing children to communicate with their parents and guardians, could simplify many school matters, and it is important in today's world that children learn how to deal with new media properly as early as possible.
-Many persons also think that you should take advantage of the fact that nowadays, there is no need to memorize every fact anymore, as cell phones can be used to access all human knowledge virtually anywhere, allowing schools to shift their focus from imparting knowledge to understanding how certain things work together and promoting the development of personality, teamwork, creativity, social skills etc.
+People who support the use of mobile phones believe that these phones are useful for safety, allowing children to communicate with their parents and guardians.
+In addition, they believe this will teach children how to deal with new media properly as early as possible.
+People suggest that schools should adapt to the current technological landscape, where mobile phones allow access to vast amounts of information.
+This renders the need to memorize facts obsolete, allowing schools to shift their focus from imparting knowledge to emphasizing critical thinking skills and fostering the development of essential personal qualities.

-Opponents of students using mobile phones during school believe that mobile phones cause disruption and may be used inappropriately such as by cheating on tests, taking inappropriate photographs, and playing mobile games.
-Rather than paying attention to teachers, students are spending more time distracted by their phones.
+Opponents of students using mobile phones during school believe that mobile phones are the main source of declining mental health among adolescents, hampering social development, and enabling cyber bullies.

+Different countries across the world have had to respond to the increasing presence of mobile devices in schools and weigh the potential harms and benefits, all while maintaining their privacy laws.
+To prevent distractions caused by mobile phones, many schools have strict policies that forbid students from using their phones during school hours.
+These regulations are monitored by the Global Education Monitoring Report at UNESCO on a regular basis.
+The percentage of countries with bans on the use of phones in schools rose from 23% to 40% from 2023 to 2024.

-To prevent distractions caused by mobile phones, some schools have implemented policies that restrict students from using their phones during school hours.
-Some administrators have attempted cell phone jamming, but this practice is illegal in certain jurisdictions.
-The software can be used in order to monitor and restrict phone usage to reduce distractions and prevent unproductive use.
-However, these methods of regulation raise concerns about privacy violation and abuse of power.
+Some administrators have attempted cell phone jamming to monitor and restrict phone usage, with the intention of limiting distractions and unproductive usage.
+However, these methods of regulation raise concerns about privacy violation and abuse of power, as well as being illegal in certain jurisdictions.